 Our Analysis and Test Results

 In addition to having a catchy name, the Swagcycle EB5 caught our attention for its convenient folding design, reasonable price, and positive consumer reviews.
-This Class 2 electric bike weighs just 36 lbs and 10 oz and collapses down to a tiny package making it ideal for transport or storage.
+This Class 2 electric bike weighs just 36 pounds and 10 ounces and collapses to a tiny package, ideal for transport or storage.
 Its minimalist design includes a battery integrated into the frame and a simple user interface.
 You can ride it with the power off or in throttle or pedal assist modes at speeds up to 15.5 mph.
-We tested this small folding model against a diverse field of the best affordable electric bikes on the market to see how it compared to the competition.
+We tested this small folding model against a diverse field of the best folding e-bikes on the market to see how it compared to the competition.

-The Swagcycle has a ride quality that is largely a product of its small wheels, compact size, and foldable design.
-It earned a 4 out of 10, which is one of the lowest scores in the group.
-Riding it feels a lot like riding a large electric scooter with a bike seat attached so you can sit while you ride.
-Considering its size, weight, and foldable design, we feel that it's generally acceptable.
-Still, it feels a bit twitchy and awkward compared to full-size bikes with larger wheels and multi-speed drivetrains.
+The Swagcycle has a ride quality that is largely a product of its small wheels, compact size, and overall design.
+Riding it feels a lot like riding a large electric scooter with a bike seat attached.
+Considering its size, weight, and foldable design, it's fine but not impressive.
+It feels a bit twitchy and awkward compared to models with larger 20" wheels and multi-speed drivetrains.

 The EB5 has a very compact geometry with a short wheelbase and a steep headtube angle.
 These elements combine to give it a short turning radius, although they detract from its stability in turns and at speed.
-While it may have a short turning radius, we did find that the small front wheel, narrow-ish handlebar, and steep angles resulted in somewhat unsteady steering and handling feel when turning.
+While it may have a short turning radius, we did find that the small wheels, narrow-ish handlebar, and steep angles resulted in unsteady steering and handling feel when turning.
 The small wheels roll a fair amount slower than larger wheels, and we had difficulty getting this bike to break the 20 mph mark, even on a steep downhill.
-That said, it only took a little time to get accustomed to the way this bike felt, and its ride quality was about as we expected, considering its design.
+That said, it only took a little time to get accustomed to the way this bike felt.

-The Swagcycle EB5 traveled the shortest distance of all the tested models in our throttle-only range test.
+The Swagcycle EB5 didn't impress in our throttle-only range test.
 That said, we were pleasantly surprised by how far it went, considering the fact that it has a smaller battery storage capacity than the competition.
-Although it won't do as well on long-distance rides as the Miclon, we feel it has plenty of range for use on shorter commutes, errands around town, or casual bike path cruises.
+It has a modest range for use on shorter commutes, errands around town, or casual bike path cruises.

 With only 270Wh of battery storage capacity, the Swagcycle has one of the smallest batteries of all models tested.
 Yet, it could still travel 12.1 miles with 630 vertical feet of elevation gain/loss in 59 minutes while using the throttle only on our test course.
-During that test, the average speed was 12.45 mph with a maximum speed of 18.1 mph.
+During that test, the average speed was 12.5 mph.
 While testing, the EB5 provided the same level of power output the majority of the time, but it was notable that it entered what we assume is a power save mode at the very end of its battery life.
 We spent the last five minutes or so of our range test cruising right around five mph.

-The Swagcycle EB5 has a 250W brushless rear hub motor that provides a reasonable power output for this small folding electric bicycle.
+The Swagcycle EB5 has a 250W brushless rear hub motor that provides a reasonable power output for this small folding bicycle.
 It is the simplest of all the electric bikes we tested, and it has three modes, throttle, pedal assist, or off/no pedal assist.
 Under throttle, power delivery is strong, and this bike can quickly get up to its 15.5 mph top speed on flat ground.
 Its single pedal-assist power output mode feels like it offers about 70% support.
-However, it is a little jumpy, inconsistent in its delivery, and slower than the competition like the Ancheer Blue Spark.
+However, it is a little jumpy, inconsistent in its delivery, and slower than the competition.
 While riding, the use of the brakes shuts off the power in both the throttle and pedal assist modes.

-When using the throttle, we were relatively impressed with the power output of the 250W rear hub motor.
-We found it very responsive and quick to accelerate to its top speed of 15.5 mph.
-On gradual hills, we were surprised to find that it maintains speed slightly better than a couple of the other bikes with larger wheels, cresting our test hill at 10 mph.
+When using the throttle, the 250W rear hub motor is responsive and very responsive and quick to accelerate to its top speed of 15.5 mph.
 We found the power output to remain relatively stable during our test period, and it didn't diminish over time or repeated use.

 The Swagcycle has only one pedal-assist mode, and it is automatically on whenever the bike's power is on.
 It isn't specified, but the pedal-assist support feels to be around 70%, similar to the middle mode on competitors with three output settings.
 The assistance comes on after about a quarter pedal stroke, and it comes on relatively strong, almost jumpy, and stays on for about a full second after the pedals stop turning.
 It provides the same amount of pedal assistance regardless of how fast the pedals are turning or how much input the rider is putting into pedaling.
 We found our top pedal-assisted speed closer to 13 mph, as this bike's lack of gears made it hard to get above that speed.

-The SwagCycle lost a bit of ground to the competition for its incredibly basic user interface.
-While there is something to be said for simplicity, the display and controls on this bike just can't compete with competitors, and it earned a 5 out of 10.
+The SwagCycle loses ground to the competition for its basic user interface.
+While there is something to be said for simplicity, the display and controls on this bike just can't compete.

 This bike's controls consist of a single power button by the right-hand grip.
 This button is used to turn the bike on or off, which is all it needs to do.
 There is only one pedal assist setting, which is automatically on when the power is on.
 The display is attached to the power button, and it is a small screen with 5 LED light bars that display the remaining battery charge.
 A full battery is shown as five green bars, and as the battery depletes, the lights turn red progressively from left to right.
 It's nothing fancy, but it works.
-We noticed that it can be challenging to see what color the battery life indicator lights are in bright sunlight.
-The throttle is also integrated into the right grip, and it is a similar thumb twist style to those found on the other models we tested.
+We noticed that it can be challenging to determine the color of the battery life indicator lights in bright sunlight.
+The throttle is also integrated into the right grip, and it is a similar twist style to those found on some of the other models we tested.

-The battery of the Swagcycle is cleanly integrated into the main tube of the frame.
-You can't remove it, so you will need to get the bike relatively close to an outlet for charging.
+The battery of the Swagcycle is integrated into the main tube of the frame.
+You can't remove it, so you need to get the bike close to an outlet for charging, or use an extension cord.
 The charging port is located on the underside of the frame and is sealed with a small rubber cover.
-Due to its somewhat hidden and hard-to-see location, we found that it was sometimes a little challenging to plug the cord into the charging port.
+Due to its somewhat hidden and hard-to-see location, it was sometimes a little challenging to plug the cord into the charging port.
 This bike did not come with keys; anyone can turn it on when it is in its unfolded/rideable position, so you will need to invest in a good bike lock to keep it secure while parked.

-The Swagcycle EB5 easily took top honors for its ease of assembly, earning a score of 10 out of 10.
+The Swagcycle EB5 stands out for its ease of assembly.
 This model arrived in a box about half the size and 2/3 the weight of all the other competitors.
 Upon opening the box, we realized that the bike was already fully assembled and packaged in its smallest collapsed size.
 We removed it from the box, took off all the protective packing materials, and it was set up and ready to go in approximately 10 minutes.
-This straightforward and quick process was a nice departure from the more involved and time-consuming assembly required of the competition.

 Should You Buy the Swagcycle EB5?

-At its retail price, the Swagcycle EB5 is a relatively affordable electric bicycle.
-It is quite basic in terms of its features and performance, but it is unique in its low weight and small collapsed size.
+At its retail price, the Swagcycle EB5 is an inexpensive electric bicycle.
+It is basic in terms of its features and performance, but it is unique in its low weight and small collapsed size.
 This bike will certainly work best for the user who prioritizes its portability and storability and is less concerned with ride quality and power output.
 There are less expensive folding options, but none that can rival the convenience of the Swagcycle, and we feel this affordable electric bike is a convenient portable option for short commutes or those with limited space.

-If weight and size are not as important to you, then the Ancheer Folding 16-inch Electric Bike is another foldable option with an even more affordable price tag.
-It is heavier than the Swagcycle, but it has more power (read speed) and better range, and it may be well suited for riders with longer commutes.
-Willing to spend a bit more but you still want a folding model?
-The Lectric XP 2.0 is the best folding model we've tested.
+If weight and size are not as important to you, then the Ancheer Folding 16-inch Electric Bike is better with a similar price tag.
+It is heavier and slightly less portable than the Swagcycle but has more power (read: speed) and better range.
+Willing to spend a bit more to go further and smoother?
+The Lectric XP 2.0 is clearly a few levels above the SwagCycle.
 It's quite a bit heavier, but it's way more powerful with a 500W motor and Class 3 capability, plus it has a way longer distance range.
-It also handles significantly better with a suspension fork and wider 20-inch tires that perform better on a wider range of surfaces.
+It also handles significantly better with a suspension fork and wider 20-inch tires that perform better on varied surfaces.